kaxxa123/amareleo-chain/node/metrics/README.md

-# snarkos-lite-node-metrics
+# amareleo-node-metrics

-The `snarkos-lite-node-metrics` crate provides access to metrics for the `amareleo-chain` node.
+The `amareleo-node-metrics` crate provides access to metrics for the `amareleo-chain` node.

 ## Instructions